 The yuzu is a relative of an Asian breed of mandarin orange, and its unique taste touts hints of lemon and grapefruit.
+It perks up a piece of salmon with citrusy charm, making an ordinary dinner more exciting.
 Recipes reprinted from CITRUS: SWEET AND SAVORY SUN-KISSED RECIPES Copyright Â© 2015 by Valerie Aikman-Smith.
 Photos Â© 2015 by Victoria Pearson.
 Published by Ten Speed Press, an imprint of Penguin Random House LLC.

 Preheat oven to 425 degrees.
 Cut a square of parchment about three times larger than salmon fillet.